Salesforce

 Manual operation of an automatic transfer switch

-In some scenarios, an automatic transfer switch must be manually operated in order to complete a transfer of power to the house.
+In some scenarios, manual operation of an automatic transfer switch is required to complete a transfer of power if electronic operation should fail.

 Environment

-This article is intended for Generac automatic transfer switches.
-This is only for service entrance rated switches that have an inner dead front cover and we do not recommend opening other styles of switches due to live component access: What's the Difference Between A Service-Entrance Rated and Non Service-Entrance Rated Transfer Switch?
+DANGER: This guidance is only for service entrance rated switches that have a dead front cover.
+To prevent the risk of electrical shock when accessing live components, do not open or access other styles of switches: What's the Difference Between A Service-Entrance Rated and Non Service-Entrance Rated Transfer Switch?

 Notes and warnings